JeffMcClintock/GMPI/README.md

 ```XML
 <Parameter id="0" name="Gain" datatype="float" default="0.8"/>
 ```
-Then associate this metadata with your plugins variables in the plugin constructor.
+Then associate this metadata with your plugin variables in the plugin constructor.

 ```C
 Gain()